Aleksander-Bartosz/projectSquareSliderPlugin/README.md

         <div class='myButton second'></div>
     </div>
 ```
+To use  plugin put file projectSquareRWDplugin.js and style/projectSquareRWDplugin.css in same file where u have index.html (remember to add also jquuery jquery-3.1.1.min is in file pack)
-To use  plugin in ur  code just  write
+In jquuery code just  write :

 $('.mainContainerSquareRWD').projectSquareRWDplugin()

-enjoy
+enjoy ! ! !